VjKlepikov/sdl_atf_test_scripts/style_guide_for_lua_code.md

 ```
 ### Whitespace
 * Braces and parentheses are placed on the same line as the start of the function and tables.
 (1TBS style)
-* Avoid trailing whitespace anywhere.
+* Avoid trailing whitespace everywhere.
 Because it's usually invisible, it can be confusing.
 * Always surround binary operators with a single space on either side:
 	- assignment ( = ),
 	- comparisons ( ==, < , >, ~=, <=, >=),